 Upon creation, a Compute Engine instance allocates a single root persistent disk by default that contains the operating system.
 You can add more storage options to the instance as needed.
 For SAP implementations, we recommend using persistent disks, because they are designed for high durability and compute instances can access them like physical disks on a local machine.

-The following tables describe the Linux directory structures for SAP HANA and ABAP on GCP.
+The following tables describe the Linux directory structures for SAP HANA and ABAP on Google Cloud.

 Recommended Linux directory structure for SAP HANA

 |/usr/sap||SSD persistent disk|

 |ABAP directory structure||Storage type|